Canterbury, and Nelson-Marlborough and West Coast Regiment: 1843–1845 Nelson

 These two episodes reached the settlers in Nelson, and it was thought that building Fort Arthur was one of the wises decisions to have been made, as the fort would afford ample protection if Paremata and his men had attempted to sack the town.
-On the 15th of January 1845 the Magistrate, Mr Sinclair, who was accompanied by Mr John Tinline as his interpreter, went to Happy Valley and sent word to Paremata demanding his attendance.
+On 15 January 1845 the Magistrate, Mr Sinclair, who was accompanied by Mr John Tinline as his interpreter, went to Happy Valley and sent word to Paremata demanding his attendance.
 Paremata arrived with 18 followers armed with tomahawks.

 Mr Sinclair issued a demand that Paremata and all his tribe should return to their Pa five miles away and stay there and cease molesting the settlers.
 This is when Paremata flew into a great fury.
 He declared that the valley was his, and that he would drive out all settlers from the valley.
 He then threatened Mr Sinclair by saying "that he would treat Sinclair and his interpreter as Rauparaha had treated Thompson and Brooks at the Wairau in 1843-by knocking on the head."

 Mr Tinline began to calm Paremata down and secured a promise from Paremata that no rash action would be taken for two weeks.
 In the meantime Mr Spain had drawn up land boundaries which belonged to the government and had been legally bought, and these were presented to Mr Sinclair and Tinline.
 The pair departed Nelson to see Paremata, however Paremata was on the warpath again, and attacked the settlers with greater fury than before.
 He assaulted several of the settlers and threatened them with death.
 He broke into a house which belonged to a Mr Gordon, and stole a large quantity of flour.
 He then took off saying that he would return in five days and destroy everything.
 On his way back to the Pa he burned the stockyard of a stock dealer, and destroyed a heap of shingles which were awaiting placement on the roof of a building.

 The settlers of Nelson were furious over what had taken place.
 They raised their concerns with the general government.
 Three days after the burning incidents, the local magistrate called a public meeting and urged restraint, instead the settlers were out beyond the point of restraint and wanted to teach Paremata a lesson.
 The settlers asked that the magistrate accompanied by a force of volunteers, should go to the valley the following Monday to show Mr Spain's plan to Paremata and to warn him that any further breaches would result in his arrest and punishment.